elvanja/dealesque/doc/blog_topics.md

-Amazon API integration tests with VCR - how to circumvent the request signing (timestamp, etc.)
 Vacuum vs ASIN gems for accessing Amazon Product Advertising API - cover search and add to Cart Parsing XML and JSON with the same Roar representer XML parsing Roar limitations